Article Overview: Best National Park Road Trips

 Utah National Park Road Trip Overview

 Utah is home to one of the all-time most popular national park road trips out there.
 This route is a round trip that starts in Salt Lake City and takes you through the heart of red rock country.
-Featuring 5 stunning desert national parks, the Utah Parks road trip is hard to beat!
+Featuring the five stunning Utah national parks, this road trip is hard to beat!

 Destinations: Utah National Parks (All Five)